-The last step is mandatory, as Open-Shell currently retains the centered taskbar and the original Start menu by default.
+The last step is mandatory, because Open-Shell retains the centered taskbar and the original Start menu by default as of the moment of this writing.
 That means you can use both the classic Windows 7-style Start menu and the new one.
 So, if you want to make your system look like Windows 10 as much as possible, you better disable the centered taskbar.

 It is worth mentioning that Open-Shell uses an icon that looks quite different to Start menu buttons in Windows 11, 10, or 7.
 Luckily, you can change that and use any other icon.

 - Launch Open Shell Menu Settings from the Start menu.